-Radial Balance images are majorly circular and are inside-out or outside-in to a center point.
-It is symmetrical in all directions, and the elements are repeated evenly in all directions.
+Radial Balance images are majorly circular inside-out or outside-in to a center point.
+It is symmetrical in all directions, and the elements are repeated evenly.

-Radial balance can also have other shapes likes stars, pentagon, hexagon, and so on.
+Radial balance can also have other shapes like stars, pentagons, hexagons, etc.

 The elements will keep mirroring in different directions and are equally placed along the central point like a spoke in a cycle or a ripple in the water.

-Radial symmetry has a center and strong focal point, and it immediately absorbs the viewer’s eye seen in nature like flowers, sun, sunflower, jellyfish, starfish, etc., principles of art balance.
+Radial symmetry has a center and strong focal point, and it immediately absorbs the viewer’s eye seen in nature like flowers, sun, sunflowers, jellyfish, starfish, etc., principles of art balance.